ParallelMaths/parallel/pages/10-12-gravitation-waves.md

 The numbers 3, 5, 7 and 11 are all primes, so each of 5, 7, 9 and 13 is the sum of two primes.
 However, 9 is not a prime and therefore 11 is not the sum of two primes.

-As we show above, the only odd prime numbers that are the sum of two primes are those of the form `p` + 2, where `p` is an odd prime.
-In this case the numbers `p`, `p` + 2 form what is called a prime pair, that is, they are consecutive odd numbers that are both prime.
-It is an unsolved problem as to whether there are infinitely many prime pairs.
+As we showed above, the only odd prime numbers that are the sum of two primes are those of the form `p` + 2, where `p` is an odd prime.
+In this case the numbers `p`, `p` + 2 form what is called a twin prime, that is, they are consecutive odd numbers that are both prime.
+It is an unsolved problem as to whether there are infinitely many twin primes.

 According to the _Goldbach Conjecture_ every even number greater than 2 is the sum of two primes.
 This has not been proved but, at the time of writing, it has been verified for all even numbers up to `4 × 10^18`.
 Some partial results are known.
 For example, Chen’s Theorem (proved by Chen Jingrun in 1973) says that all but a finite number of even numbers can be expressed as the sum of a prime and a number which is either prime or the product of two primes.
 :::